Mynti207/TimeDB/README.md

 We implemented a modified version of the iSAX tree using a true n-ary tree structure (i.e. n splits are permitted at all internal nodes rather than the binary splits of a typical iSAX tree), thus alleviating certain balancing concerns associated with the original iSAX tree model.
 Database functionality that utilizes the iSAX tree structure includes returning a time series that is similar to an input time series, as well as outputting a hierarchical representation of the contents of the iSAX tree that illustrates the clustering of similar time series as indexed by the tree.

 ### REST API

 The REST API allows the database client to be accessed through http requests, once the server and webserver are online.
 We use both `GET` and `POST` requests, transferring data in `JSON` format through the wire.
 The API is accessible on a web app that was build with the `aiohttp` library and that uses an asynchronous handler to process the requests

-We recommend accessing the API through our user-friendly web interface (see demos below), rather than by manually building http requests.
+We recommend accessing the API through our user-friendly web interface (see demos above), rather than by manually building http requests.
 This allows users to communicate with the REST API through easy-to-use and robust Python scripts.

 Alternatively, the following paths can be used for direct access.